A summary by We the Nuclear Free North

-You have probably heard or read the term greenwashing: the practice of representing something as good for the environment, which is not.
+You have probably heard of greenwashing: the practice of representing something as good for the environment, which is not.
 Greenwashing has predictably become more common in tandem with our urgent concern for the environment.
 The strategy of greenwashing uses our best intentions against us.

 Our review of the various estimates suggests that the greenhouse emissions from nuclear power vary from 10 to 130 grams of CO2 per kilowatt hour of power, with an average of 65 g per kWh – or roughly the same as wind power.
 For comparison, coal power has emissions of about 900 g per kWh, and gas-fired power about 450 g per kWh.
 About 15-25% of nuclear’s greenhouse emissions come from building, maintaining and decommissioning the nuclear power plant.